-Another reason some consider Turkey to be European due to Istanbul’s history of being considered part of the Roman Empire.
+Another reason some consider Turkey to be European is due to Istanbul’s history of being considered part of the Roman Empire.

 Turkey has applied to be part of the European Union (EU), so Turkey sees itself as European more than Asian.
 They have not been able to get full membership yet as the European Union is concerned with some aspects of the Rule of Law and other issues in Turkey.

-What adds to this confusion about whether Turkey is really in Europe or Asia is that many see Turkey as more closely aligned with the Middle East than Europe.
+What adds to this confusion about whether Turkey is in Europe or Asia is that many see Turkey as more closely aligned with the Middle East than Europe.

 But even though Turkey and Istanbul are divided between Asia and Europe, Turkey and the city of Istanbul are considered European by some and Middle Eastern by others or Western Asian.
-The EU commission has shifted Turkey to the MENA, Middle East, and North African countries.
+The EU Commission has shifted Turkey to the MENA, Middle East, and North African countries.

 Istanbul – A Transcontential City

-The term intercontinental is usually used to refer to a railroad that went across two continents.
+The term is intercontinental is usually used to refer to a railroad that went across two continents.
 But in this case, the term transcontinental refers to the Bosphorus Strait, which divides Istanbul between the two continents.

 The Bosphorus Strait

 The Bosphorus Strait is a waterway located right in the heart of Istanbul, also known as the Strait of Istanbul.
-The Bosphorus Strait is the waterway that links the European part of the city from the Asian part, in other words, it is the dividing line between Europe and Asia.
+The Bosphorus Strait is the waterway that links the European part of the city from the Asian region; in other words, it is the dividing line between Europe and Asia.

 The Bosphorus Strait is 31 kilometers or 19 miles long.
 It has a width that can vary between 730 to 3300 meters.
 The strait is about 11 meters or 360 feet deep.